ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_isoforms.md

 ## Running the pipeline

-In order to run the isoform part of the pipeline you have to modify one file, specofying which part of the analysis you want to run and parameters associated with it:[params_isoforms.yml](/../params_isoforms.yml)
+In order to run the isoform part of the pipeline you have to modify one file, specofying which part of the analysis you want to run and parameters associated with it: [params_isoforms.yml](/../params_isoforms.yml)

 ```bash